HyperQuant (HQT) Price Reaches $0.0004 on Top Exchanges

 According to CryptoCompare, “HyperQuant is a decentralised financial service that creates an all-around quantitative framework enhanced by cutting-edge risk management AI and through the use of blockchain technology to ensure stability and reliability of the system to the developers of algorithmic trading software.
 The Hyper Quant platform offers Business-2-Customer and Business-2-Business use cases.
 As a B2C offers advice based on smart trading bots, intelligent Telegram bot and trading-mining software.
 On the other end, B2B allows increasing token liquidity through the market making feature, hedge-fund software and quantitative framework.
 The HQT token is an Ethereum-based ERC20 token that provides access to crypto trading bots, market making and hedging software. “

-It is usually not currently possible to buy alternative cryptocurrencies such as HyperQuant directly using U.S. dollars.
-Investors seeking to acquire HyperQuant should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy HyperQuant using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as HyperQuant directly using U.S. dollars.
+Investors seeking to trade HyperQuant should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HyperQuant using one of the aforementioned exchanges.

 Receive News & Updates for HyperQuant Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HyperQuant and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.